Institution Type:private

 • GCSE and IGCSE: GCSE/ IGCSE confirms students' language and academic skills in year 9.

-• A Levels: A- Level student typically focus on three subjects.
+• A Levels: A- Level students typically focus on three subjects.
 Additionally, they have the option of pursuing an Extended Project Qualification (EPQ) and the Duke of Edinburgh's Award (DofE).
 The EPQ allows students to explore their interests in depth, fostering a clearer understanding of their future academic and career aspirations.
 Through independent research on a wide range of topics, students develop confidence and resilience.

 • Learning support: While studying can be intellectually stimulating, some students may require specialized educational support.
 The Learning Support team is dedicated to identifying and addressing the individual needs of these students.